 Chances are, some of these features are already available to you.
 For example, you might be able to automate your blog publishing schedule with your current website builder, or set up automatic alerts and reminders through your calendar.
 For other functions, you might have to look for a third-party app such as Zapier or IFTTT to get all your devices and apps to work together.

-Editor’s note: Looking for a simple solution to your eCommerce woes?
-Check out GoCentral’s Online Store from GoDaddy.
-Not only can you easily build your eCommerce site, but you will also benefit from automated marketing emails, online scheduling and the ability to take payments.
+Editor’s note: Looking for a simple solution to your ecommerce woes?
+Check out GoDaddy’s Online Store from GoDaddy.
+Not only can you easily build your ecommerce site, but you will also benefit from automated marketing emails, online scheduling and the ability to take payments.